nojnhuh/cluster-api-provider-azure/docs/proposals/20231122-automate-aks-features.md

 - Protection from CAPZ being responsible for managing AKS configuration that it does not understand.

 Drawbacks:
+- Requires users to mimic CAPZ and create the ManagedCluster with `spec.agentPoolProfiles` as required by AKS, then remove them once created so as not to conflict with the corresponding AzureManagedMachinePool definitions, which can't be done in a single install operation.
 - Requires users to rework templates to add ASO resources, but only if they want AKS features not exposed by CAPZ.
 - Doesn't support ClusterClass.